read-write-web/rww-play/README.md

 ## Web Access Control with Linked Data

+### Creating a WebID Certificate

+After starting your server you can point your browser to [http://localhost:9000/srv/certgen](http://localhost:9000/srv/certgen?webid=http%3A%2F%2Flocalhost%3A8443%2F2013%2Fcert%23me) or to [the service over https ](https://localhost:8443/srv/certgen?webid=http%3A%2F%2Flocalhost%3A8443%2F2013%2Fcert%23me) and create yourself a certificate.
+For testing purposes and in order to be able to work without the need for network connectivity use `http://localhost:8443/2013/cert#me'.
+The WebID Certificate will be signed by the agent with Distinguished Name "CN=WebID,O=∅" and added by your browser to its keychain.

+( Todo: later we will add functionality to add create a local webid that also published the RDF ) To make the WebID valid you will need to publish the relavant rdf at that document location as explained in [the WebID spec](http://www.w3.org/2005/Incubator/webid/spec/#publishing-the-webid-profile-document)

-For Web Access Control with [WebID](http://webid.info/)  you need to start play in secure mode ( see above ), and you need to create a WebID.
+For Web Access Control with [WebID](http://webid.info/) you have to start play in secure mode ( see above ) and  create a WebID.

 ## CORS

 (no longer working right now)